Pawan1718/SmartStock-Control/README.md

 Feel free to explore and contribute to the SmartStock-Control project on GitHub to enhance its features and capabilities.
 Your feedback and collaboration are highly appreciated!

-**Note:** Ensure to set up appropriate database connections and configurations for the project to function correctly.
-Refer to the project's documentation for detailed instructions on setup and configuration.